-CALL: 859-623-9178 Nestled in rolling farmland, the Richmond KY home was built in the late 1700’s, with a major addition constructed in the 1860’s.
-Historic white hall mansion, designed in Georgian and Italianate styles, boasts nearly ten thousand square feet with modern innovations of the time such as central heating and indoor plumbing.
+Nestled in rolling farmland, the home near Richmond was built in the late 1700’s, with a major addition constructed in the 1860’s.
+Historic White Hall mansion, designed in Georgian and Italianate styles, boasts nearly 10,000 square feet with modern innovations of the time such as central heating and indoor plumbing.
 This historic site that served as the home of emancipationist Cassius Marcellus Clay is now managed by Eastern Kentucky University.
 For more information, call 859-623-9178.